Public Art Conservation: FAQ about Maintenance Plans

 Q: Who should complete public art maintenance?

 A: Conservators are the preferred method because they have extensive training and experience in working with sculptures, monuments and other public art forms.
 However, most routine maintenance treatment methods can be taught to a maintenance staff by a trained conservator.
 For example, we provide hands-on training so your community can continue to take care of your art.
+Another option is to develop a volunteer maintenance program through the collaboration of a conservator.
+Using volunteers comes with challenges, but can be a rewarding and successful solution.

 Q: What are common public art maintenance treatments?